tigerabrodi/dns-resolver/README.md

 ### What is Datagram?

 A datagram is a small packet of information sent over a network without confirmation of receipt.
 It's a concept used in UDP.
-You can think of it like a postcard sent without any guarantee of delivery - quick but not always reliable.
+You can think of it like a postcard sent without any guarantee of delivery.
+Quick but not always reliable.

 ## TCP (Transmission Control Protocol)